 If you work from home, use these Feng Shui tips to create a comfortable and uncluttered home office that nurtures your spirit and creates energizing, positive vibes.

-To attract your dream job into your life, use these techniques to envision and visualize your dream job and the dream life you would like to create, and then take inspired action to make it happen.
+To attract your dream job into your life, use these Law of Attraction manifesting techniques for manifesting the perfect job for you, and then take inspired action to make it happen.